Resources for Prospective Students

 - May I take UIS classes while I’m in ESL classes?

-- Will I receive a certificate of attendance for the IEP?
+- Will I receive an IEP certificate of attendance or completion?

 - Where is Springfield?

 - How can I get to Springfield?
 Get around Springfield?

 - Where would I live?

 - What kind of social activities are there for IEP/ESL students?